chef-boneyard/tar/README.md

 #### Actions

-- :extract: Extracts the tar file from a url
+- `extract` Extracts the tar file from a url
-- :extract_local: Extracts the tar file from a local file path
+- `extract_local` Extracts the tar file from a local file path

 #### Properties

-- source: name attribute.
+- `source`: name attribute.
 The source remote URL.
-- target_dir: Directory to extract into, e.g. tar xzf -C (target_dir)
+- `target_dir`: Directory to extract into, e.g. tar xzf -C (target_dir)
-- download_dir: Directory to which tarball is downloaded (defaults to chef cache which requires root `group` and `user`).
+- `download_dir`: Directory to which tarball is downloaded (defaults to chef cache which requires root `group` and `user`).
-- creates: A file this command creates - if the file exists, the command will not be run.
+- `creates`: A file this command creates - if the file exists, the command will not be run.
-- compress_char: Flag for compression type, such as `z` for `gzip`. `man tar` for options.
+- `compress_char`: Flag for compression type, such as `z` for `gzip`. `man tar` for options.
-- tar_flags: Array of additional flags to be passed to tar xzf command.
+- `tar_flags`: Array of additional flags to be passed to tar xzf command.
-- group: Group name or group ID to extract the archive under.
+- `group`: Group name or group ID to extract the archive under.
 If set to non-root group, point to a `download_dir` the group has permission to access.
-- user: User name or user ID to extract the archive under.
+- `user`: User name or user ID to extract the archive under.
 If set to non-root user, point to a `download_dir` the user has permission to access.
 Additionally, `tar_extract` supports most `remote_file` [attributes](https://docs.chef.io/chef/resources.html#remote-file).

 #### Example